-In the mountains of southeast Oklahoma, you’ll find the wonderful state park, Beavers Bend.
-With all the beautiful scenery of mountains, trees and forests, and water flowing through the Mountain Fork River, it’s no wonder that this park is one of Oklahoma’s most popular areas.
+In the mountains of southeast Oklahoma, you’ll find the beautiful Beavers Bend State Park located along the banks of the Mountain Fork River.
+With all the picturesque scenery of mountains, trees, and forests, it’s no wonder that this park is one of Oklahoma’s most popular areas.

 When you visit, you’ll find plenty of opportunities to immerse yourself in nature.
 Take a hike, ride your bike, bring your horse for a ride, take the canoe out on the lake, or do some fishing.
 You can also play a few rounds of golf at Cedar Creek Golf Course located here, or try your hand at volleyball or tennis.
 There’s plenty to keep you entertained when you bring your RV and stay for a few days.